vil/fqs/README.md

 2. Make the script runnable `chmod +x fqs`
 3. Run the script with sudo permissions `sudo ./fqs`

+Avoid running this as the **root** user, only run it with **sudo**.
+Otherwise oh-my-zsh will install on the root account which is bad.

+## Contributing
+If you are a Fedora user and want to improve this, just feel free to open up a pull request :)

 -----------------------------
 ## License